luckiday/PPL-GAN/symbolicExpectation/Readme.txt

 target.py is the target probabilistic program we try to do the inverse inference for its input based on the given/observed output distribution.
-It also includes codes in the end of file export the computation graph as a proto file "myGraph.meta". "myGraph.txt" is a human-readable format describing graph structure in json.
+It also includes codes in the end of file exporting the computation graph as a proto file "myGraph.meta". "myGraph.txt" is a human-readable format describing graph structure in json syntax.

 Running instruction:
 1. python target.py